Priestley PhD Scholarships

 - Doctoral research

 - Chemical Engineering, Civil Engineering, Computer Science, Electronic, Electrical and Systems Engineering, Engineering, Mathematics, Mechanical Engineering, Metallurgy and Materials Engineering

 - Deadline for applying

-The University of Birmingham and the University of Melbourne are offering a joint PhD programme, co-funded by both institutions, giving up to 20 ‘Priestley Scholars’ in engineering subjects the opportunity to study alongside world-leading academics in Birmingham and Melbourne.
+The University of Birmingham and the University of Melbourne are offering a joint PhD programme, co-funded by both institutions, giving ‘Priestley Scholars’ in engineering subjects the opportunity to study alongside world-leading academics in Birmingham and Melbourne.

 The £2 million ($4 million AUD) ‘Priestley PhD Scholarship’ programme reflects the unique, 20-year relationship between the universities, which have a shared history in Sir Raymond Priestley, the British geologist and Antarctic explorer who was Vice-Chancellor of both institutions.

 A fully-funded studentship, which includes tax-free Doctoral Stipend of £14,296* per annum, is available for Home/EU and Overseas students on this Joint PhD programme between the University of Birmingham and the University of Melbourne for October 2018 start.
 For students who are to be hosted by the University of Melbourne, the scholarship rate will be $AUD26,388 p.a.
 The scholarship includes funding for travel to a 12 month study period at the partner university (irrespective of whether the student beings their studies in Birmingham or Melbourne).

 The entry requirements for the Birmingham/Melbourne Joint PhD are either:

 - An upper second-class four-year honours undergraduate degree in a relevant subject